 Data source: SmarTech Analysis Medical Polymers Market Report 2024

-Case 2: Aluminum Alloy Engine Bracket – The Battle of Cost and Efficiency for Scale Effect
+Case 2: Aluminum Alloy Engine Bracket – Cost Versus Efficiency Battle for Scale Effect

 Major project features:

-• Cost sensitivity: Extremely stringent control over single-piece target cost, minimal cost savings is necessary.
+- Cost sensitivity: Highly stringent control over single-piece target cost, narrow cost savings is necessary.

-• Cycle rigidity: Demands of integration into mass production lines, single-piece total processing time (Cycle Time) needs to satisfy strictly the norm.
+- Cycle rigidity: Requirements of integration into mass lines, single-piece total processing time (Cycle Time) has to meet strictly the standard.

 JS process decision: Form tapping